Czarsportz Global

 4) Two Associate Members both with ODI status

-For Men’s ODIs: Namibia, Nepal, Oman, Papua New Guinea, Scotland, The Netherlands, United Arab Emirates and United States of America;
+For Men’s ODIs: Namibia, Nepal, Oman, Canada, Scotland, Netherlands, United Arab Emirates and United States of America;

-For Women’s ODIs: The Netherlands, Papua New Guinea, Scotland, Thailand and United States of America
+For Women’s ODIs: Netherlands, Papua New Guinea, Scotland, Thailand and United Arab Emirates

 Twenty20 International Matches